 Creative Non-Fiction (Online) 2021-2023

-Online Learning.
+Online creative writing course.
 Two years.
 One afternoon per week for 25 weeks per year)

 The Creative Non-Fiction Programme has been carefully designed to develop your understanding of the craft of turning personal or researched experience into narrative.
 It has a particular emphasis on the different forms of creative non-fiction: life writing, autobiography, biography, historically researched fiction, travel writing, diaries, journals, comic writing and blogs and teaches writing techniques that can be used in both non-fiction and creative fiction.